TBYD-SAC/MaxOne-Wiki/MaxOneOpen_Structural_CTOSummary.md

 ### **§0.3 – System Boundary and Operator Responsibility**

 **§0.3.1  Boundary Definition**
-The system ends where auditability ends.
-Anything unverifiable is outside.
+The system ends where structural auditability ends.
+Anything unverifiable or externally controlled is outside.
+System boundaries are cryptographically enforced, not administratively assumed.

 **§0.3.2  Operator Role**
-Operators are structurally accountable for:
+The sovereign operator is technically accountable for:
-- Stack integrity
+- Structural stack integrity
-- Traceability
+- Runtime traceability
-- Revocation logic
+- Certified forking & revocation logic
-- Fork audits
+- Offline fallback governance

 **§0.3.3  Modification Requirements**
-Any certified change must be registered, auditable, and conformity-preserving.
+Any structural changes to identity, capsule, or runtime logic must be:
+- Audit-traced
+- Certification-aware
+- Verifiably conformant or clearly forked

 **§0.3.4  Transfer Conditions**
-Responsibility transfer requires cryptographic anchoring and complete structural handoff.
+Operator responsibility may only be transferred if:
+- All structural domains are intact and cryptographically handed over
+- The receiving party accepts scope-bound governance
+- The transfer is publicly or provably anchored

 ---